Equine Science encompasses teaching and extension at Iowa

 Extension encompasses both youth and adult programs.
 Youth programs consist of an annual Horse Jamboree (hippology, quiz bowl, public speaking, team demonstration, painting, poster, drawing, photography, clotheshorse), 4-H State Fair Horse Show and a state 4-H Horse Judging Contest.
-Adult programs consist of a Horse Judges Certification Clinic, a Ring Steward Certification Clinic and the Master Equine Manager
+Adult programs consist of a Horse Judges Certification Clinic, the Master Equine Manager

 program and starting in 2016 the Master Equine Professional program.